Digital catalogue of amazing Dingman collection now online

-Set for the weekend of June 23/24, RM Auctions will put the remainder of Michael Dingman’s vehicle and memorabilia collection under the hammer at no reserve
+RM Auctions will put the Michael Dingman’s remarkable collection of Ford vehicles and memorabilia under the hammer at no reserve in June

 RM Sotheby's Auctions has announced that it will present the conclusion of The Dingman Collection, auctioning off the final chapter of philanthropist Michael Dingman’s classic collectibles and vehicles – entirely without reserve.